MadhuriValate/TMO/README.md

 # TMO
-I will be deploying React projects here in this repo.
+I will be deploying React projects here in this repo